 For CASAS eTest, the system automatically determines the next test.
-For those administering paper version of CASAS test refer to the following resources or test administration manual:
+For those administering the paper version of CASAS test, refer to the following resources or test administration manual:

-- Appendix B: Assessment Chart for Placement, Progress and Post Testing ESL; - Appendix C: Recommended Time Frames for Placement and Progress Testing;
+- Appendix B: Assessment Chart for Placement, Progress and Post-Testing ESL; - Appendix C: Recommended Time Frames for Placement and Progress Testing lowa local programs will follow processes to ensure federal reporting requirements are met.
+The Iowa AEL office will monitor local program databases quarterly to review local program data for compliance issues.
+The following expectations are included in the review: